Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 - An introduction to RNA Sequencing and RNAseq analysis.

 ## Nextflow and nfcore
-- An introduction to nextflow
+- An introduction to nextflow and nfcore.

 ## nfcore-rnaseq
 - Why use nextflow workflows for RNASeq analysis.
-- nfcore-rnaseq - Pre-processing and generating a count-matrix for Differential expression (DE) analysis.
+- nfcore-rnaseq :  Pre-processing and generating a count-matrix for Differential Expression (DE) analysis.

 ## Pawsey-Nimbus VM intance
-- Pawsey Supercomputing center
+- Pawsey Supercomputing center - what resources does it offer?
 - How to deploy the pipeline nfcore-rnaseq on 'Pawsey-Nimbsus VM intance'.

 ## R and RStudio